scala-exercises/scala-exercises/DEV_GUIDE.md

 }
 ```

-* (1) You can define titles in the documentation for your library wrapping it inside a pair of equal signs (=).
+* (1) You can define titles in the documentation for your library wrapping it inside a pair of equal signs (=), defining a [ScalaDoc](https://wiki.scala-lang.org/display/SW/Syntax) heading.
 * (2) The documentation itself can be splitted up in several paragraphs, depending on your needs.
 You can use backquotes (`) to highlight an specific item or a code reference.
 * (3) Code that illustrates your exercises should be surrounded by triple curly braces.
-* (4) Code that defines your exercises is contained in a Scala function below the ScalaDoc containing the documentation.
+* (4) Code that defines your exercises is contained in a Scala function below the [ScalaDoc](https://wiki.scala-lang.org/display/SW/Syntax) containing the documentation.

 Exercise functions (as described in (4)) should receive one parameter per placeholder that users will fill in the UI, and return `Unit`.
 You can include as many placeholders as needed, with a minimum of one.
 Inside the function, you can include nested functions that your exercise may need to work, and a set of ScalaTest asserts checking the user's inputs.